olivettigroup/article-downloader/README.md

 It's usually best to add your API key to your environment variables with something like `export API_KEY=xxxxx`.

 You can find DOIs using a CSV where the first column corresponds to search queries, and these queries will be used to find articles and retrieve their DOIs.

+##Documentation
+You can read the documentation for this repository [here](http://article-downloader.readthedocs.org/en/latest/).

 ##Examples